Jean-Ruth/Marketplace-Expose-Excel_SQL_Power-BI/README.md

 What should the dashboard contain based on the requirements provided?
 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
 1. Which 3 product categories have the highest sales revenue?
-2. Which 3 product categories have the highest number of products sold?
+2. Which 3 product categories have the highest number of units sold?
 3. Which category has the highest revenue per payment method?
 4. Which category has the highest revenue per region?
 5. How many products are above and below the market’s average unit price per category?